Housing (Standards for Rented Housing)

 The Residential Tenancies Board, established in 2004, is the statutory body, set up to support and develop a well-functioning rental housing sector.
 Their role is to regulate the rental sector, provide information to inform policy, maintain a national register of tenancies, resolve disputes between landlords and tenants, initiate an investigation into conduct by a landlord and provide information to the public to ensure tenancies run smoothly and no issue arise.

 Tenancies in private rented residential accommodation must be registered by the landlord with the Residential Tenancies Board (RTB) and a registration fee must be paid.
-Each registration must be renewed after 4 years or once a new tenancy commences.
+Landlords are required to register their tenancies annually on the anniversary of the date the tenancy began.
 Each application shall be contained in the Register of Tenancies which is managed by the RTB.
 Tenancy registration forms and other publications are available on the RTB’s website https://www.rtb.ie

 One of the core functions of the RTB is to provide a timely and cost effective dispute and mediation service between landlords and tenants through their Dispute Resolution Service.
 This service offers a choice of resolution types to parties – mediation or adjudication, with the option to appeal the outcome to a tenancy tribunal.
 For example, where a landlord is not responding to a request to repair a heating appliance or where a tenant is using the property in such a way as to lead to deterioration in the condition of the property and breach of a standard.